Emergency Disaster Services Conference

 The Salvation Army's first major disaster response operation in North America was in 1900 after a devastating, unnamed hurricane hit Galveston, Texas.
 The city, sustaining extensive property damage, was virtually destroyed.
 The hurricane killed more than 8,000 people and obliterated more than 3,600 homes, nearly half the city.
 Salvation Army officers from across the country were sent to the disaster site to bring comfort, to do counselling, to provide practical aid, and to help in any way they could.

-In Canada, The Salvation Army's Emergency Disaster Services program began back in December 1917 in response to the Halifax Disaster.
+In Canada, The Salvation Army's Emergency Disaster Services program began back in 1917 in response to the Halifax Disaster on December 6.
 The Salvation Army dispatched personnel from across the country to assist with relief efforts which lasted for months.
 In addition to providing for the practical needs of those impacted, such as food and clothing, Salvation Army Officers provided emotional and spiritual support to responders.
 “We do not know how we would have gotten along without them”, wrote R.T.
 MacIlreith, Chairman Relief Committee.

 Today The Salvation Army's Emergency Disaster Services (EDS) has grown into an international network involving thousands of trained personnel worldwide, many of whom are volunteers.
 EDS personnel respond to incidents of various sizes and scopes.
 In following with its holistic ministry, the Army provides support that meet the immediate, as well as long term, physical, emotional and spiritual needs of disaster survivors and responders.